Skip to content

 Animation does not decide gameplay.
 Instead, Animation reads the current phase.

-• If the attack looks like it hits, it is in the window.
+• If the attack looks like it hits, it is in the ACTIVE window.

 • There is no "visual lie."